11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 Inch Deep and Mile Wide versus Mile Deep and Inch Wide

-The McKinsey PEI is “a mile deep and inch wide.”
+The McKinsey Personal Experience Interview is “a mile deep and inch wide.”
 That means they look at one story from your resume or one personal characteristic (inch wide) and ask multiple questions about it (mile deep).

 Take our example of someone who managed conflict on a team.
 Someone from Bain, BCG or Deloitte might ask about that experience, then go on to ask about something completely different— why you’re interested in consulting, or about a time when you overcame a significant setback, etc.